phosxd/MC-Shard/README.md

 # Getting started:
 To get started, type `/sh:` in chat (but do not send) to view auto-completes for every command for every Shard module.

 You can configure modules by using the `/module <module>` command.
-With this you can toggle, print data & reset data.
 Disabling a module will disable all it's commands & events.
-There is not yet a feature to disable individual commands or events.
+You can also configure settings for individual commands.

 There are plenty of features to play around with & so many more to come!
 If you need any help, join the Discord & we will try our best.